Our guide to the perfect Christmas dinner

 - Make sure you’re using the right size dishes/pans to cook evenly and quicker

-- Once everything is cooked, turn your oven off, but keep food inside with the door shut to make sure everything stays warm as you carve the turkey
+- Once everything’s cooked, turn your oven off and keep food inside with the door shut to make sure everything stays warm as you carve the turkey

 Make it fun!

 Everything about Christmas day should be fun, and cooking the dinner should be no exception!
 We’ve already talked about how you can make meal prep more of an event but here are some of our other favourite tips to turn a Christmas job into Christmas joy.